-In Grade 7, students should become more cognizant about how they select texts.
-Students may be very capable in selecting texts they want to read or view.
-However, they may need guidance when selecting texts that meet their needs and interests:
+Many Grade 8 students will be confident in identifying and selecting texts to read or view independently.
+Students may be very capable in selecting texts they want to read or view but they may need guidance when selecting texts that meet their needs and interests.
+Teachers may need to help students when they choose texts that: